Fgerthoffert/jira-agile-velocity/README.md

 ## Roadmap configuration

-The roadmap section aims at specifying which teams (from the teams section) should be taken in consideration while constructing the roadmap, as well as defining the JQL query used to fetch initiatives.
+The roadmap section aims at specifying which teams (from the teams section) should be taken in consideration while constructing the roadmap view, as well as defining the JQL query used to fetch initiatives.